 Staff told us that they regularly met to discuss training, and their needs.
 We viewed minutes of staff meetings that had been held.
 Staff spoken with said they felt supported and involved in discussions about their personal development.
-They told us that the dentists were supportive, approachable, and always available for advice and guidance.
+They told us that the dentist and the practice manager were supportive, approachable, and always available for advice and guidance.